soil-initiative/stacks/proposals/stacks/Overview.md

 Both prior proposals for stack switching have used references to the *root* of the stack, and implemented switching through *yielding* and *resuming*.
 But the root of a stack does not know where its leaf is, and when you resume to a stack its the leaf rather than the root that tells you what to update the stack-pointer and instruction-pointer registers to.
 As such, both prior proposals implemented stack yielding by walking the stack to find its root and store a pointer to the current leaf in the root.
-All in all, this made stack switching much more expensive than it needs to be.
+All in all, this made stack switching more expensive than it needs to be.

 Here we instead propose to use references to the *leaf* of the stack.
 And rather than yielding and resuming stacks, we simply switch stacks.